 |Table on Tablet||

-How do I activate Mobile "Table on Tablet" Support?
+How do I activate "Table on Tablet" Support?

-If you are a subscriber, it should "just work" when you visit the site via tablet.
+When you login to Roll20 using your tablet's web browser, it should "just work" when you launch a game.
 Do be advised that it is optimized for tablet, not phones, and we have no plans to attempt phone support.

 Sidebar Tap the button along the sidebar to hide or show the sidebar.